m1k1o/neko/README.md

 - Fixed h264 pipelines bugs (by @mbattista).
 - Fixed sessions manager thread safety by adding mutexes (caused panic in rare edge cases).
 - Now when user gets kicked, he won't join as a ghost user again but will be logged out.
-- **iOS compatibility!** Fixed really strange CSS bug, which prevented iOS from loading the video.
+- **iOS compatibility!** Fixed a really strange CSS bug, which prevented iOS from loading the video.
 - Proper disconnect only once with unsubscribing events.
-When webrtc fails, user won't be logged in without username again.
+When Web-RTC fails, user won't be logged in without username again.
 - Upgraded and fixed emojis to a new major version.
 - Fixed bad `keymap -> keysym` translation to respect active modifiers (#45, with @mbattista).
 - Respecting `NEKO_DEBUG` env variable.
-- Fullscreen support for iOS devices.
+- Full-screen support for iOS devices.
 - Added `chrome-sandbox` to fix weird bug when chromium didn't start.
 - Fixed keyboard mapping on macOS, when CMD could not be used for copy & paste.

 ### Misc
 - Custom docker workflow.
-- Based on debian buster instead of stretch.
+- Based on Debian buster instead of stretch.
 - Versions bumped: Go 16, Node.js 14 (by @mbattista).
-- Custom avatars without any 3rd party depenency.
+- Custom avatars without any 3rd party dependency.
 - Ignore duplicate notify bars.
 - No pointer events for notify bars.
 - Disable debug mode by default.
-- Remove HTML tags from user name.
+- Remove HTML tags from username.
 - Upgraded `pion/webrtc` to v3 (by @mbattista).
-- Added `requestFullscreen` compatibility for older browsersn and iOS devices.
+- Added `requestFullscreen` compatibility for older browsers and iOS devices.
 - Fixed small lags in video and improved video UX (by @mbattista).
 - Added `m1k1o/neko:vncviewer` tag, use `NEKO_VNC_URL` to specify VNC target and use n.eko as a bridge.
-- Abiltiy to include neko as a component in another Vue.Js project (by @gbrian).
+- Ability to include n.eko as a component in another Vue.Js project (by @gbrian).
 - Added HEALTHCHECK to Dockerfile.
 - Arguments in broadcast pipeline are optional, not positional and can be repeated `{url} {device} {display}`.
 - Chat messages are dense, when repeated, they are joined together.
 - While IP address fetching is now proxy ignored.
 - Start unmuted on reconnects.
-- Switched to latest firefox version instead of esr.
+- Switched to the latest Firefox version instead of esr.
-- Fixed very fast scroll speed on MacOS.
+- Fixed very fast scroll speed on macOS.

 ### Roadmap & TODOs
 - Catch errors from gst pipeline, tell user if broadcast failed.

 # Getting started & FAQ

-Use following docker images:
+Use the following docker images:
 - `m1k1o/neko:latest` - for Firefox.
 - `m1k1o/neko:chromium` - for Chromium (needs `--cap-add=SYS_ADMIN`).
 - `m1k1o/neko:google-chrome` - for Google Chrome (needs `--cap-add=SYS_ADMIN`).